-The Board is indebted to the Members and its funding bodies for their support since the Company’s establishment and to the very dedicated staff of the company who have worked so diligently across diverse projects.
-The Board will seek to minimise disruption to funding bodies to the greatest extent possible as it works towards closing down of the Company’s activities.
+The Board is indebted to the Members of the Company and its funding bodies for their support since the Company’s establishment and to the very dedicated staff of the company who have worked so diligently across diverse projects.

 ICAT - Irish Clinical Academic Training Programme